Elihu Katz, Ph.D.

-His first book, Personal Influence: The Part Played by People in the Flow of Mass Communication, co-authored in 1955 with his Columbia University mentor, Paul Lazarsfeld, was an attempt to observe the flow of influence at the intersections of mass and interpersonal communication.
+His first book, Personal Influence: The Part Played by People in the Flow of Mass Communication (The Free Press, 1955), co-authored with his Columbia University mentor, Paul Lazarsfeld, was an attempt to observe the flow of influence at the intersections of mass and interpersonal communication.
 The book proved monumental to the field, and its focus on the juncture of mass media and interpersonal communication would be a prime conceptual mover in Katz’s career.

 His subsequent work in this tradition includes studies on the diffusion of medical innovation (with James Coleman and Herbert Menzel), and on the diffusion of fluoridation among American cities (with Robert L. Crain and Donald Rosenthal).
 He follows the writings of the French social psychologist, Gabriel Tarde, in conceptualizing the public sphere as an arena of interaction among media, conversation, opinion, and action.
-In 2014, he wrote (with Annenberg Ph.D.s Christopher Ali and Joohan Kim) the book Echoes of Gabriel Tarde: What We Know Better or Different 100 Years Later.
+He wrote (with Annenberg Ph.D.s Christopher Ali and Joohan Kim) the book Echoes of Gabriel Tarde: What We Know Better or Different 100 Years Later (USC Annenberg Press, 2014).

 In the 1960s, Katz began to commute between his initial post at the University of Chicago and the Hebrew University of Jerusalem.
 He also began his affiliation with the Israel Institute of Applied Social Research, founded by Louis Guttman.
 His major focus during this period was on the acculturation of new immigrants to Israel as reflected in the reasons that accompanied their interactions with bureaucratic agencies.
 Katz worked with Brenda Danet, Michael Gurevitch, Tsiyona Peled and others on this NSF-sponsored project, which led to the development of a generic scheme for the study of persuasive appeals in a variety of institutional frameworks, including prayers addressed to God.
 Taking time out from his academic positions in Chicago and Jerusalem where he founded the Hebrew University’s Communications Institute, Katz accepted the invitation of the Government of Israel to head a task force charged with the introduction of television broadcasting in the late 1960s.
 This experience found expression in his subsequent academic work.